shellrhythm/shellrhythm-cli/README.md

 shellrhythm plays with **your entire keyboard**. (more precisely just the letter keys and aditional punctuation keys, so call that a 30k rhythm game!)<br/>
 Simply press the displayed key when the corresponding hit object finishes drawing!
+### TODO: Add a gif of the gameplay

 ## How to install

 ### Install from script (LINUX)

 Ever since 1.0, there's an install script for Linux to install the game easily!
-Simply download and run [the following script](https://raw.githubusercontent.com/HastagGuigui/shellrhythm/main/INSTALL.sh).
+Simply download and run [the following script](https://raw.githubusercontent.com/HastagGuigui/shellrhythm/main/INSTALL.sh), this will install it as the `shellrhythm` command.

 ### Install from source